 12. If you miss the trash can with your paper towel, pick it up.
 Don’t make us suffer because you suck at bathroom basketball.

 13. Courtesy flushes are optional.
 I’m not a stickler, but they are appreciated.
 While the sounds still make me giggle, I don’t need to smell your dinner+15 hours of stomach acid.
+I mean, flushing the toilet after you’ve used it literally takes a second.
+You wouldn’t do this in your own home, especially if you have a smart flush toilet like the TOTO Eco Soiree, so you shouldn’t do it in a public place.

 14. Snickering is absolutely allowed if certain noises occur.
 These are my rules.